 If you’re looking for a cheap way to cool off one of the best, fun things to do in Orlando is to head to one of the nearby springs.
 They’re around 70 degrees and crystal clear which makes them awesome for swimming, snorkeling and canoeing.
 With over 700 springs located throughout Florida there’s always one nearby, many have been turned into park areas, and the entrance fee is very affordable–in some cases as low as $1.
 And don’t forget, just because Orlando is situated in central Florida doesn’t mean you’re far from the beach.
 Cocoa Beach and Daytona Beach are about a hour away by car, and the Gulf of Mexico is a drive of approximately one and a half hours.
 Many people prefer the Gulf side because the waves are a little calmer.
 In most cases, the only cost for visiting the beach is the fee for parking which is usually $5 per vehicle.

 You can’t go very far in Orlando without spotting an elaborate mini putt place.
-Most courses will cost you $12 or less per person.
+One that will definitely leave you impressed is Congo River Golf, located in nearby Kissimmee.
+The price for most courses is reasonable and quite often you can find coupons online or in tourist booklets.
 And if you want to play another round, that’s when mini putt becomes a really cheap, fun thing to do–you can usually tee it up again for around half price.

 One great way to save on local fun things to do in Orlando is to peruse Groupon, the money-saving website that features local discounts in 150 cities.
 Visit the Orlando “Things to Do” Groupon page or Orlando “Food & Drink” Groupon page and you’ll find savings of anywhere from 40-90% on attractions, tours, boat cruises, theatre tickets, dinner spots and accommodations.
 The Groupon Orlando pages are a smart place to start when you’re first planning your trip and even when you’re in the middle of your Orlando visit because new deals get added weekly and even daily many times.